Anchorsify/Anchorsify.github.io/_pages/Equipment.md

 These pills contain a peculiar mix of chemicals that, when consumed by someone capable of using chakra (such as a ninja) will allow their body to rapidly replenish lost blood.
 When you take one of these pills you regain RES/10 HP (but not Vitality) each IC, for 50 IC.
 During this duration you take only one third damage from poison, and no damage from effects caused by bleeding (such as certain wounds).
 Using a Blood Pill is a Speed 10 action.

  - Cost: 250 Ryo
+ - Tags: Consumable

 ##### Caltrops
 Small bits of metal that are basically just four short spikes attached at a center; no matter how they land, there'll always be a metal spike pointing upwards.
 The typical use is to scatter them across the ground to impede movement through an area.
 As a Speed 10 action you can throw them up to STR/6 yards to cover an Area 5 in caltrops.
 Anyone moving through the area going at more than half their maximum movement speed takes 1d4 damage for every IC they spend moving through the area; this damage has no Damage Bonus component, and cannot inflict wounds.
-Caltrops are considered to have the 'Environmental' tag when placed.

  - Cost: 20 Ryo for enough caltrops to cover one 5 yard area
+ - Tags: Consumable, Environmental

 ##### Cloth
 Broad, sturdy cloth that looks like bandages, or perhaps mummification wraps.
 This comes in large rolls of up to 200 yards; carrying more than one roll inflicts a -1 immobilization penalty for each beyond the first (not due to weight, but because they're bulky).
 Confine Scroll Seals can carry one roll each.